 Sony RX100 II versus Canon G7 X Mark II

-The Sony Cyber-shot DSC-RX100 II and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in June 2013 and February 2016.
+The Sony Cyber-shot DSC-RX100 II and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in June 2013 and February 2016.
 Both the RX100 II and the G7X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-An illustration of the physical size and weight of the Sony RX100 II and the Canon G7 X Mark II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 II – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony RX100 II and the Canon G7 X Mark II.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 II – represents the basis or 100 percent across all the size and weight measures).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Sony RX100 II (⇒ rgt)||102 mm||58 mm||38 mm||281 g||350||no||2013||749||discont.||check|